 - Step 5: Fill Muffin Pans: Fill muffin cups half full with batter.
 Using the back of a spoon, make a small indent in the batter.

-- Step 6, Adding Jalapeno Jelly: Using a spoon, drop a teaspoon of jalapeno jelly in the center of the batter.
+- Step 6, Adding Jalapeno Jelly: Using a spoon, drop a teaspoon of jalapeno jelly or jam in the center of the batter.

 - Step 7: Top with Batter: Then top off the muffins with more of the batter, filling muffin cups 2/3 of the way full.